$449.00 $599.99 Buy It Now

 When comparing mirrorless cameras to DSLRs, it’s important to note that mirrorless cameras are generally smaller and lighter than DSLRs.
 This is because mirrorless cameras do not have the bulky mirror mechanism that DSLRs have.
 As a result, mirrorless cameras are more compact and easier to carry around, making them a popular choice for travel and street photography.

-See also Best full frame mirrorless camera in india
+See also Best accessories for mirrorless camera

 Size and Weight